RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

-We are still doing adoptions by Appointment Only, we are doing this to try to help limit and space people.
+We are still doing adoptions by Appointment Only, we are still not able to have adoption days at Petsmart due to RHDV2.
 Largely we are having adoption appointments during set a set period of time on Sundays for rabbits.

 Guinea pigs we are doing adoption appointments as well, typically on the weekend.

 We are resuming nail trims at Care Days, just let us know beforehand so we can let you know what time to swing by.

 We are still asking visitors/volunteers to wear masks for their appointment

 As usual, we ask that potential adopters and new fosters complete an online application/questionnaire so that we can discuss as much as possible ahead of in-person meet-ups.

 MHRR is offering virtual meet-and-greets via Zoom or Google Hangouts (where available, not all foster parents have it) so adopters can talk to the foster parent of your potential new pet and see them interact with people on webcam.
 This is also utilized for new foster parents so that we can go over foster care information and "meet" you.

 MHRR is sending adoption/foster packet information via email in advance since paper is hard to sanitize.

 We are always happy to answer questions before, during and after adoption.
 Any foster or adopted pet's emailed packet will include the basic care information as well as specifics such as diet and routine information.